ondra-prochazka/a-3d-mountain-map/README.md

-The website is intended as a simple demonstration of how a global interactive 3D map of Earth mountains, adhering to the time-proven rules of cartographic design may be built using strictly based on open-source technology and freely available data.
+The website is intended as a simple demonstration of how a global interactive 3D map of Earth mountains, adhering to the time-proven rules of cartographic design may be built with open-source technology and freely available data.

 The website has been created to accompany my talk "Visual Hierarchies in 3D cartography With VTS", first held at FOSS4G-NA 2019 in San Diego in April